box/box-python-sdk-gen/docs/docgen.md

 Returns a list of Box Doc Gen jobs in a Box Doc Gen batch.

-## Generate document using a Box Doc Gen template
+## Generate document using Box Doc Gen template

 Generates a document using a Box Doc Gen template.